hauselin/obsidian-alfred/README.md

 ### Alfred fallback search

 New in v0.1.5.
 Supports Alfred [fallback searches](https://www.alfredapp.com/help/features/default-results/fallback-searches/) (i.e., "Fallback searches are the list of search options you see when you search for a keyword that doesn't match a result on your local Mac."; see screenshot below).
 Thanks [@technicalpickles](https://github.com/technicalpickles) for suggesting this feature.

+- Works only if you've set up your vault variables properly (as indicated above).

 ![](img/fallback.png)